 In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+In May 2020, the GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance, which deferred the effective date for GASB 84 to reporting periods beginning after December 15, 2019.
 The Authority is currently evaluating the impact of adopting this new guidance.